icecube/icetray-public/icetray/resources/docs/i3units.rst

  static const double millivolt = (electronvolt*1.e-3)/eplus;

-A few basic units (like eplus and electronvolt) are defined quite arbitrarily, and mostunits are calculated from these (as above).
-It is important to realise that the I3Units are just numbers, although the idea is to USE them as real units.
+A few basic units (like eplus and electronvolt) are defined quite arbitrarily, and most units are calculated from these (as above).
+It is important to realize that the I3Units are just numbers, although the idea is to USE them as real units.

 A unit is a quantity with dimension (the original kilogram was for